Sarah Austin (entrepreneur)

 Sarah Maria Austin (b.
-January 1986) is an American author, tech entrepreneur, and Internet personality.
+January 1986) is an American author and tech entrepreneur.
 She is the CMO and co-founder of metaverse funding platform, QGlobe, and former CEO at Broad Listening, an artificial emotional intelligence agent.
 She is the chairperson of the board of directors at Coding FTW, a nonprofit organization that promotes diversity and equal rights in the technology sector.

 Early life and education

 As a young child, Austin moved with parents from Rogers, Arkansas to Tiburon, California.
 In the ninth grade, Austin joined a leadership development and mentorship program called Summer Search.
 While in Summer Search, she studied New Media at Stanford University and also attended Mount Holyoke College in Massachusetts.
 In 2004, she graduated from Tamalpais High School in Mill Valley, California.

-Upon returning to California, Austin attended film and broadcast classes at San Francisco State University. later to relocate to Parsons The New School for Design in New York City.
+Upon returning to California, Austin attended film and broadcast classes at San Francisco State University, later relocating to Parsons The New School for Design in New York City.
 In 2010, she was a Dominican University of California business management student.